XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 The transaction fails if:

 - A required field is missing.
 - XRP reserve is insufficient.
-If the Oracle instance has less or equal than five pairs then the XRP reserve requirements is one, otherwise the XRP reserve requirements is ten.
+If the Oracle instance has less or equal than five pairs then the XRP reserve requirements is one, otherwise the XRP reserve requirements is two.
 - Transaction's `PriceDataSeries` array size exceeds ten when creating a new Oracle instance or Oracle's instance `PriceDataSeries` array size exceeds ten after updating the Oracle instance.
 - `PriceDataSeries` has duplicate token pairs.
-- The `Account` account doesn't exist or `Account` is not equal to `Owner` field when updating the Oracle instance.
+- The `Account` account doesn't exist or the `Account` is not equal to the `Owner` field when updating the Oracle instance.
 - The transaction is not signed by the `Account` account or the account's multi signers.

-If an object with the `OracleID` already exists then the new token pairs are added to the Oracle instance `PriceDataSeries` array.
+If an object with the `OracleID` Object ID already exists then the new token pairs are added to the Oracle instance `PriceDataSeries` array.
 Note that the order of the token pairs in the `PriceDataSeries` array is not important since the token pair uniquely identifies location in the `PriceDataSeries` array of the `PriceOracle` object.
 Also note that not every token pair price has to be updated.
 I.e., even though the `PriceOracle` may define ten token pairs, `SetOracle` transaction may contain only one token pair price update.
+In this case the missing token pair will not include `SymbolPrice` and `Scale` fields. `PreviousTxnID` can be used to find the last updated Price Data for this token pair.

 On success the transaction creates a new or updates existing `PriceOracle` object.
 If a new object is created then the owner reserve requirement is incremented by one or two depending on the `PriceDataSeries` array size.